kokoko3k/koko-aio-slang/xbox_d3d_readme.txt

 koko-aio from running properly or running at all.

-If you absolutely need to use one of those output drivers (xbox user?), then you NEED to open the file located in config\config-static.inc with a text editor and turn the line:
+If you absolutely need to use one of those output drivers (xbox user?), then you NEED to open the file located in config\config-user-optional.txt with a text editor and turn the line:

 // #define D3D_WORKAROUND